Medical expert of the article

 - Tumor lesions of the larynx.

 Another common complication of inflammatory processes in the larynx, occurring in 90% of children, is stenosis or false croup.
-There is also a risk of developing purulent forms of laryngitis, which in turn can lead to inflammation in the chest cavity, lung abscesses, purulent inflammation of neck tissues, and infection of the bloodstream.
+There is also a risk of developing purulent forms of laryngitis, which in turn can lead to inflammation in the chest cavity, lung abscesses, purulent inflammation of the neck tissue, and infection of the bloodstream.

-Diagnostics of the hoarseness of voice
+Diagnostics hoarseness of voice

-- Instrumental studies.
+- Instrumental research.

 - General and biochemical blood tests.

 Particular attention is paid to the level of leukocytes, which act as indicators of the immune system.
-If their level is elevated, it means that the immune defenses are activated and there is a pathogen in the body.
+If their level is elevated, it means that the immune system's defenses are activated and there is a pathogen in the body.

 Instrumental diagnostics